Skip to content

 • Procedure C: Running a comparison with a predetermined minimum oxygen percentage

-8. ASTM E162
+ASTM E162

-9. BSS 7239
+BSS 7239

-Also known as the Boeing Safety Standard 7239, this fire test assesses the toxic gases emitted when different materials — specifically, those on an aircraft — combust.
-A technician places the item in a smoke chamber, using a specified amount of heat to generate smoke.
-From there, they capture and analyze the gases for toxicity.
-This test takes place with and without flames, when the material is merely decomposing as a result of heat.
+Also known as the Boeing Safety Standard 7239, this fire test assesses the toxic gases emitted when different materials - specifically, those on an aircraft - combust.

-This test is used to measure the production of particular gases: hydrogen chloride, carbon monoxide, hydrogen fluoride, nitrogen oxides, sulfur dioxide and hydrogen cyanide.
+This test is used to measure the production of particular gases: hydrogen chloride, carbon monoxide, hydrogen fluoride, nitrogen oxides, sulfur dioxide, and hydrogen cyanide.

-10. UL 94
+UL 94

-12. SMP 800C
+SMP 800C

-Industries That Need Fire and Flammability Testing
+Industries That Need Us

 Aerospace